 As a result of the high foreclosures that have been taking place across the nation, FHA, through the regulatory waiver, encourages investors that specialize in acquiring and renovating properties to renovate foreclosed and abandoned homes with the objective of increasing the availability of affordable homes for first-time and other purchasers and helping to stabilize real estate prices as well as neighborhoods and communities where foreclosure activity has been high.
 While the waiver is available for the purpose of stimulating rehabilitation of foreclosed and abandoned homes, the waiver is applicable to all single family properties being resold within the 90-day period after prior acquisition, and was not limited to foreclosed properties.
 Additionally, the waiver is subject to certain conditions, and eligible mortgages must meet these conditions to take advantage of the waiver.
 The waiver is not applicable to mortgages insured under HUD's Home Equity Conversion Mortgage (HECM) Program.

 On May 21, 2010, HUD published a notice that solicited public comment on the waiver, and specifically the conditions to which the waiver is subject.
-This notice issued in today's edition of the Federal Register not only announces the extension of HUD's waiver of its property flipping regulations, but also responds to the public comments submitted in response to the May 21, 2010, notice.
+This notice issued in today's Start Printed Page 6150edition of the Federal Register not only announces the extension of HUD's waiver of its property flipping regulations, but also responds to the public comments submitted in response to the May 21, 2010, notice.
 HUD considered the public comments but makes no changes in response to these comments.
 The waiver is therefore extended without change.
 Although no changes are made to the conditions to which the waiver is subject, this notice also includes guidance on the waiver conditions in response to questions that have arisen from time to time during the first year in which the waiver was made available.
 Additionally, this notice again welcomes public comment on the waiver.